USCO: Members

 The founding members of USCO were poet Gerd Stern, electronic technician Michael Callahan, and ex-Pop art painter Steve Durkee (aka Stephen Durkee, later known as Nooruddeen Durkee).
 Along with photographer/weaver Judi Stern and sculptor/photographer Barbara Durkee, this core group became USCO.
 Barbara Durkee (later known as Asha Greer) ran the group's Intermedia Gallery.
 Judi Stern stated of her fellow members, "We dreamed collectively."

 Among USCO's other members were the filmmaker and video artist Jud Yalkut.
 Yalkut created several films for USCO events in the mid-sixties, some in collaboration with USCO members, including Turn, Turn, Turn (for which USCO did the soundtrack), Ghost Rev, Diffraction Film, and Down By the Riverside.
 Yalkut works can be found in The Experimental Television Center Collection.

-Stewart Brand, although not a formal member of the group, held close relations to USCO and was considered a peripheral member who played a major role in connecting countercultural networks with groups of researchers in the developing cyberculture.
-Other peripheral members included Lois Brand, California painter Dion Wright, tie-dye artist Bob Dacey, and light artist/architect Paul Williams.
+Stewart Brand, although not a formal member of the group, maintained a close relationship with USCO and was considered a peripheral member who played a major role in connecting countercultural networks with groups of researchers in the developing cyberculture.
+Other peripheral members included Lois Brand, California sculptor and painter Dion Wright, who went on to curate art at the Brotherhood of Eternal Love's Mystic Arts World, tie-dye artist Bob Dacey, and light artist/architect Paul F. Williams, the founder and architect of the Gate Hill Cooperative.